Solifenacin: History

 The compound was studied using animal models by the Yamanouchi Pharmaceutical Co., Ltd. of Tokyo, Japan.
 It was known as YM905 when under study in the early 2000s.

 Solifenacin was approved for medical used in the United States in 2004 with an indication to treat overactive bladder in adults 18 years and older.

 In May 2020, solifenacin was approved for medical use in the United States with an indication to treat neurogenic detrusor overactivity (NDO), a form of bladder dysfunction related to neurological impairment, in children ages two years and older.

 The efficacy of solifenacin to treat neurogenic detrusor overactivity (NDO) was established in two clinical trials with a total of 95 pediatric NDO participants, ages two to 17 years old.
 The studies were designed to measure (as a primary efficacy endpoint) the maximum amount of urine the bladder could hold after 24 weeks of treatment.
 In the first study, 17 participants ages two to less than five years old were able to hold an average of 39 mL more urine than when the study began.
 In the second study, 49 participants ages five to 17 years were able to hold an average of 57 mL more urine than when the study began.
 Reductions in spontaneous bladder contractions, bladder pressure and number of incontinence episodes were also observed in both studies.
 The approval of Vesicare LS was granted to Astellas Pharma US, Inc.

 Society and culture

-The INN is solifenacin.
+The international nonproprietary name (INN) is solifenacin.
 It is manufactured and marketed by Astellas, GlaxoSmithKline and Teva Pharmaceutical Industries.